wb-gs507938/mysql/intl.en-US/User Guide/Recovery/Create a clone instance.md

 # Create a clone instance {#concept_vrh_qp4_ydb .concept}

-To restore data of an instance \(such as Instance A\), you can restore the data to a clone instance, verify the data on the clone instance, and transfer the data you need from the clone instance to the master instance \(Instance A\).
+To restore historical data of an instance \(such as Instance A\), you can restore the data to a clone instance, verify the data on the clone instance, and transfer the data you need from the clone instance to the master instance \(Instance A\).
 This article describes how to restore data to a clone instance by creating a clone instance.
 The restored data includes instance data and settings.
 Clone instances are managed and billed in the same way as the master instance.
-For information about the cost of instances, see [Pricing](https://www.alibabacloud.com/product/apsaradb-for-rds?spm=a3c0i.7960336.224002.20.6cf85179HAnBQE#pricing).
+For information about the cost of instances For more information, see the Pricing page.

 **Note:** Currently, the following RDS versions support clone instances: